awsdocs/amazon-ec2-user-guide/doc_source/hibernation-enabled-AMI.md

    [ec2-user ~]$ sudo apt update
    [ec2-user ~]$ sudo apt install linux-aws-hwe
    ```
-**Note**
-The `linux-aws-hwe` kernel package is fully supported by Canonical\.
-The package will continue to receive regular updates until standard support for Ubuntu 16\.04 LTS ends in April 2021, and will receive additional security updates until the Extended Security Maintenance support ends in 2024\.
-For more information, see [Amazon EC2 Hibernation for Ubuntu 16\.04 LTS now available](https://ubuntu.com/blog/amazon-ec2-hibernation-for-ubuntu-16-04-lts-now-available) on the Canonical Ubuntu Blog\.

 1. Install the `ec2-hibinit-agent` package from the repositories\.